 Call 999

-for an ambulance if you think you or your child might be seriously ill
+for an ambulance if you think you or someone you know might have meningitis

 call